Bayesian Semiparametric Multivariate Density Deconvolution: Acknowledgments

 \section{Acknowledgments}

 Pati's research was supported by Award No. N00014-14-1-0186 from the Office of Naval Research.
-Carroll's research was supported in part by a grant R37-CA057030 from the National Cancer Institute.
-Mallick's research was supported in part by NSF grant DMS0914951.
-We also acknowledge the Texas A\&M University Brazos HPC cluster that contributed to the research reported here.
-We thank Dr. Anirban Bhattacharya for helpful suggestions.
+Carroll's research was supported in part by a grant U01-CA057030 from the National Cancer Institute.
+Mallick's research was supported in part by National Cancer Institute of the National Institutes of Health under award number R01CA194391.
+We acknowledge the Texas A\&M University Brazos HPC cluster that contributed to the research reported here.